dimsemenov/PhotoSwipe/docs/getting-started.md

 And optionally:

 - `<img>` thumbnail within the link element that will be displayed before the large image is loaded (applied only for the first image, can be adjusted via `thumbSelector`).
 - Optional `data-cropped="true"` attribute if thumbnail is cropped.
+See also [Animating from Cropped Thumbnail](/opening-or-closing-transition#animating-from-cropped-thumbnail).

 PhotoSwipe API supports almost any markup and any data source, [read more about it here](data-sources#custom-html-markup).